Komal-prajapati-coder/Try/README.md

 # Try
-This is a my first try github
+This is a my first try github<br>
+Author of file: Komal Prajapati